nicola/NFT-Auction/README.md

 # NFT-Auction
-A basic (emphasis on basic) ERC721 generator and auction with a minimal (bad) user interface.
+A basic ERC721 generator and auction with a minimal (bad) user interface.

 Uses OpenZeppelin ERC721 contracts and the basic ClockAuction from Cryptokitties.